mongodb/specifications/source/unified-test-format/unified-test-format.rst

   clients), the test runner SHOULD associate each observed event with a client in order to perform these assertions.

-  Tests MUST NOT specify multiple `expectedEventsForClient`_ objects for a single client entity with the same ``eventType`` field.
+  Tests SHOULD NOT specify multiple `expectedEventsForClient`_ objects for a single client entity with the same ``eventType`` field.
 For example, a test containing two `expectedEventsForClient`_ objects with the ``eventType`` set to ``cmap`` for both would be invalid.